kboghe/NordVPN-switcher/README.md

 * Before attempting any VPN connection, it performs a system-checkup and checks whether the NordVPN app is installed, running and whether you are logged in.
 * If you're not logged in and you're on Linux, you can log in through the Python terminal with ease
 * If you're on Linux, it's possible to run whatever additional setting through the NordVPN app (such as setting the killswitch value, whitelisting ports, etc.).
 You can replicate these settings every time you run your script with ease by saving these commands into a JSON-file (simply by setting the `save` parameter to 1).
 * On Windows, it checks multiple installation directories for the NordVPN app.
 When the script is unable to locate the installation folder, the menu will ask you for the folder location.
-The script is able to save this installation folder
+The script is able to save this installation folder so you'll never have to worry about it again.
 * It even includes a spelling checker (So any attempt to connect to - let's say - "Flance" won't cause any trouble)
 * A dictionary to world regions (e.g. Europe) and local regions (e.g. Cities in the US) is included as well.
 Especially on windows, taking a random pick within a wider region (e.g. asia pacific) is a real drag.
 NordVPN-switcher handles these kind of random-pick use-cases with ease.